wesleyaldrich/PDiary/README.md

-# Laravel Web Application
+# PDiary Web Application

-This is a Laravel web application.
+This is a Laravel web application to learn basic CRUD (Create, Read, Update, Delete) with Laravel.
+By preference, I use **diaries** for the **CRUD objects** for no particular reason.

 ## Prerequisites